FnAndrew/GcodePreview-PrusaSlicer/README.md

 The original script uses Cura's [Snapshot](https://github.com/Ultimaker/Cura/blob/main/cura/Snapshot.py) class to make a screenshot of a model.

-We edited it to use the PrusaSlicer's G-code thumbnail and Post-processing scripts.
+We edited it to extract the PrusaSlicer's G-code thumbnail and ussing Post-processing script it's edited and added to the G-code in the corresponding format.

 ## Ussage